 - Not comfortable for taller kids

-- Weight limits of 40lbs for forward-facing and 40lbs for rear-facing mode
+- Weight limit of 40lbs for forward-facing car seat and 40lbs for rear-facing mode

 - Doesn’t click into any strollers without an add-on attachment